Bulletin #2367, Establishing a Home Lawn in Maine

 If the final grade is already established and topsoil is already in place, remove perennial weeds such as plantain, dandelion, clover, and quackgrass before proceeding.

 Next, incorporate any needed amendments into the topsoil.
 Start by testing the soil.
-You can obtain a soil test kit from your UMaine Extension county office or the Maine Soil Testing Service.
+You can obtain a soil test kit from your UMaine Extension County Office or the Analytical Lab and Maine Soil Testing Service.
 Amend the soil according to the soil test results, which may recommend adding compost or other organic matter (to improve soil drainage and help the soil hold nutrients and water), lime (to raise the pH to an optimum level of 6.0 – 6.2), and fertilizer (potassium and phosphorus).
 If nitrogen is recommended, apply it at seeding or after seed germination; incorporating it leads to leaching.
 After evenly spreading all the soil amendments, rototill them into the top 6″ of soil.
 Avoid rototilling close to trees.
 Instead, mulch widely or plant other groundcovers around the trees, and establish the lawn further away from them.

 Use a rake to level the area and remove clods and rocks, and firm the soil with slow irrigation.
 To test the firmness, walk across the area after it has dried; you should not sink in more than half an inch.